Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Combat.md

     *Defensive damage types
 		*Style
 	*Weapons
-		*Revolvers are general use weapons that can be used by non-support classes *Rifles are anti-style weapons that can be used by Gunslingers and Bobtail Guards *Shotguns are anti-sand weapons that can be used by Gunslingers and Line Riders
+		*Revolvers are general use weapons that can be used by non-Dust Whisperer classes *Rifles are anti-style weapons that can be used by Gunslingers and Bobtail Guards *Shotguns are anti-sand weapons that can be used by Gunslingers and Line Riders